porcinus/Arma-3/mpmissions/README.md

 Even if the name is obvious, this "mission" is mostly a crossover between Mario Kart and Re-Volt.
 Important note before start:
 - It doesn't use any texture or sound of any kind from Nintendo IP.
-- It isn't as optimized as I want, many things are manage on server and clients side (Arma scripter will undertand :P).
+- It isn't as optimized as I want, many things are manage on server and clients side (Arma scripter will understand :P).
 - Still WIP.

 [![prev](NotMarioKartKnockoff.Malden%20preview/preview/main.jpg)](NotMarioKartKnockoff.Malden%20preview/main.jpg)